bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 22°
-- Mostly Clear
+- Clear
 - 88% humidity
 - 9 mph wind
-- 15% cloud cover
+- 0% cloud cover
 - 72 AQI 🟨
 - About 1.6 inches of snow on the ground